 This approach is not just a 'nice to have' or something for the altruistically motivated 'ethical' investment specialist.
 If you believe that the world works best when capital owners act in their own self-interest, this approach is still for you.
 The ecosystem matters for shareholder value over the long term.
 Societal problems and the prospective collapse of investment returns are one and the same.
-As we set out in our second Planet Papers: Changing the planet, the solutions for society and for investors in need of higher returns are one and the same.
+As we set out in our second Planet Papers: Changing the planet, the solutions for society and for investors in need of higher returns are one and the same to suggest that businesses with the most sustainable practices are better performing than their peers.6